ctchou/dircifrar/README.md

 Unfortunately, **Watchman** does not seem to be directly installable via `pip`.
 Please see **Watchman** website given above for installation instructions.
 After **Watchman** is installed, make sure that its Python binding `pywatchman` is in Python's search path.
-As mentioned above, **Watchman** is needed only if `dircifar watch-push/watch-pull` is used.

 The tests use **pytest**: